Hexagram 39蹇Obstruction

 — Legge (1882)

-Line 2 is the centred yin in the lower trigram and the only line in the hexagram that names a struggle the actor cannot decline. 王臣 — the king’s minister — carries an institutional obligation that line 1’s strategic restraint does not relieve. 蹇蹇 doubles the obstruction character: difficulty upon difficulty.
+Line 2 is the centred yin in the lower trigram and the only line in the hexagram that names a struggle you cannot decline. 王臣 — the king’s minister — carries an obligation of office that line 1’s strategic restraint does not relieve. 蹇蹇 doubles the obstruction character: difficulty upon difficulty.
 The corrective is the qualifying clause 匪躬之故 — not for the body’s own sake.
-The line is the hexagram’s honest acknowledgement that some actors must enter the obstruction because the office requires it, not because the timing favours them.
+The line is the hexagram’s honest acknowledgement that some people must enter the obstruction because the role requires it, not because the timing favours them.

-For decision-makers this is the line of the CEO who has to take the regulatory meeting the board would rather avoid, the founder who has to absorb the customer escalation that has nowhere else to go, the executive who has to deliver the layoff message that the institution has already committed to.
+For decision-makers this is the line of the public official who must take the hearing everyone would rather avoid, the clinician who must carry the diagnosis no one else will bring into the room, the manager who must absorb the complaint that has nowhere else to go.
 The instruction is twofold.
-First, the work must be done; line 2 is not granting the option of strategic retreat that line 1 named.
-Second, the work must be done explicitly on behalf of the institution rather than for the actor’s own gain.
-The line carries no explicit fortune marker, which is significant.
-The hexagram is honest that the centred minister’s difficulty is a structural obligation rather than a path to reward, and that the dignity of the position consists in carrying the obstruction for reasons larger than the actor.
+First, the work must be done; line 2 does not grant the strategic retreat that line 1 named.
+Second, the work must be done openly on behalf of the office rather than for your own gain.
+The line carries no explicit fortune marker, which matters.
+The hexagram is honest that the centred minister’s difficulty is a structural obligation, not a path to reward, and that the dignity of the position lies in carrying the obstruction for reasons larger than yourself.

 往蹇來反。